This post contains affiliate links. We may earn compensation when you click on the links at no additional cost to you.

 The ghosts we have been told about are the last Marshal to work here, Tumbleweed Harris, and the general store owner, Lucy Lane.
 If you want to get a chance of encountering these friendly ghosts, Marshal Harris is said to roam the town keeping peace and order, while Lucy is often seen tending to her shop on Main Street and maybe sharing the current price of silver?
 We have also heard that there are other ghosts of past boarders that roam the many boarding houses.

 The Calico Ghost Town was once a flurry of commerce during the silver mining rush as a west mining town.

 In 1881 the largest silver strike in California happened and the City of Calico was formed with over 500 miles of mines making it a true silver rush ghost town!
-During the next 12 years, there was over $20 million in silver ore mined there.
+During the next 12 years, there was over $20 million produced in silver ore mined there.
 Unfortunately, around 1890 silver lost its value and almost all of the townspeople left Calico for better opportunities.

-For the next 60 years, Calico was a true ghost town.
+For the next 60 years, Calico was a true United States ghost town.

 We’ve visited Calico in the heat of the summer and the cooler April days, and many other times, and one thing you need to remember is that when it is hot- it is REALLY hot, and when it is cold, it is pretty cold.
 There is a likelihood of cold gusts of wind too.
 So plan ahead.
 Bring a hat and take your time in the heat and for sure bring a sweater or coat during the winter.